marlin002/nina/docs/domain_models.md

 The models create the following tables:

 - `sources`: URL, settings (JSON), timestamps, unique index on URL
-- `articles`: Title, URL, HTML/text content, fetched_at, source FK, indexes on URL and fetched_at
+- `scrapes`: URL, HTML/text content, fetched_at, source FK, indexes on URL and fetched_at

-Foreign key constraint ensures referential integrity between articles and sources.
+Foreign key constraint ensures referential integrity between scrapes and sources.